yossi78/mysql-files/README.md

 ## Instructions

 1. Download the Postman collection from the "resources" package.
-2. Update the file path in the `WatchdogFileService` class to match your operating system.
+2. Create new folder in the hard drive which appear in class of "WatchdogFileService" c:\temp\watchdog\

 ---